PrineetKaur/AI-Doc-Pipeline/README.md

 # AI Pipeline for Documentation

-This repository is a progressive, hands-on project focused on building **Efficient AI-Assisted Doc Pipelines** for Technical Products.
+This repository is a progressive, hands-on project focused on building **Efficient AI-Assisted Doc Pipelines**.

 The goal is not to showcase a finished AI product, but to demonstrate **How AI Systems Should Evolve** _(starting from basic automation and gradually incorporating AI in a controlled, explainable way.)_